-Nevada can best be described as a state that has ingeniously created a niche for itself out of seemingly unpromising origins.
-Originally settled by miners, who came after gold and silver were discovered in 1859, in some senses Nevada remains an outpost of the Wild West, where social behavior is regulated more by market forces than by laws.
-Just as small mining towns survived by providing illicit attractions - drinking, gambling, prostitution - Nevada, as one observer has noted, "built an economy by legalizing everything that was illegal in California."
-Nevada today is known for its permissiveness.
-Las Vegas capitalized on this reputation with a recent tourism slogan: "What happens in Vegas, stays in Vegas."
+Nevada has ingeniously created a niche for itself out of seemingly unpromising origins.
+Originally settled by miners, who arrived after gold and silver were discovered in 1859, Nevada in many senses remains an outpost of the Wild West, where social behavior is regulated more by market forces than by laws.
+Just as small mining towns survived by providing illicit attractions - drinking, gambling and prostitution - Nevada, as one observer has noted, "built an economy by legalizing everything that was illegal in California."
+And today, it is still known for its permissiveness.
+Located along the California border in the state’s southern tip, Las Vegas capitalized on this reputation with a recent tourism slogan: "What happens in Vegas, stays in Vegas."
 Sin City indeed.

-Although the Silver State still leads the U.S. in production of that metal as well as gold, its leading industry is tourism, specifically gambling, representing 50% of the state's tax revenues.
-The hotels, casinos, nightclubs, and other entertainment venues of Las Vegas have attracted other tourist-friendly businesses.
-Golf courses, upscale spas, and amusement parks are targeted at non-gamblers; currently in the works are giant furniture and jewelry expo centers designed to lure shoppers looking for a place to spend their casino winnings.
+Although the Silver State is still the second-largest producer of that precious metal, its largest industry is now tourism.
+Nevada’s casino-based tourism industry contributes 45% of the state's tax revenues and employs 28% of the workforce, while gambling alone generates over $10 billion annually in tax revenue – the largest amount for any U.S. state.
+The hotels, casinos, restaurants, nightclubs and entertainment venues of Las Vegas have now expanded to include other tourist-friendly businesses, including golf courses, upscale spas and amusement parks.
 Another major attraction in the area is Lake Mead, the nation's largest man-made lake and reservoir formed by the construction of the Hoover Dam in 1935.
-In this desert state, boaters, swimmers, and water-skiers consider Lake Mead a 247-square-mile water wonderland.
+In this desert state, boaters, swimmers and water-skiers consider Lake Mead a 247-square-mile water wonderland.

-Though it represents a significant addition to the state's economy, Nevada has vigorously opposed the federal government's plans to construct a nuclear waste disposal facility at Yucca Mountain, a remote desert area 100 miles northwest of Las Vegas.
-Nevadans may resent the fact that fully 87% of state land is under federal control, and state and local governments have little input into how federal lands are used.
-Furthermore, the federal government may have engendered mistrust in Nevada through its secrecy regarding Area 51 within the Nellis Air Force Base.
-Area 51 has been the subject of much speculation about UFO sightings, government cover-ups, and covert military operations involving everything from time travel to a staged moon landing.
+Though it would have represented a significant addition to the state's economy, Nevada vigorously opposed the federal government's plans to construct a nuclear waste disposal facility at Yucca Mountain, a remote desert area 100 miles northwest of Las Vegas.
+In 2011, federal funding ended, and the project was pulled.
+Nevadans may resent the fact that over 81% of state land is under federal control – the second highest percentage in the country after Alaska - and state and local governments have little input into how federal lands are used.
+Furthermore, the federal government may have engendered mistrust through its secrecy regarding Area 51 within the Nellis Air Force Base.
+Area 51 has been the subject of much speculation about UFO sightings, government cover-ups and covert military operations involving everything from time travel to a staged moon landing.